 His demeanor on the course was quiet and focused.
 With others, Hogan was often distant and aloof.
 But he had everyone's respect.

-Ben Hogan was inducted into the World Golf Hall of Fame in 1974.
+Ben Hogan was inducted into the World Golf Hall of Fame in 1974 as part of the inaugural class.